 Be flexible and considerate in terms of the time taken to complete the survey.

 Make them feel appreciated for participation in the survey.
 Add a personalized thank you note at the end of the survey.

 Offer incentivization.
 Offering even small incentives can boost participation rates.

-Optimize the survey for multiple channels like mobiles, PC etc.
+Optimize the survey for multiple channels like mobiles, computers, etc.

 Provide an open-ended option where they can type in their comments.

 Curating the questionnaire and running the survey is not even half the battle won.
-In fact, the actual job begins only after gathering the survey responses.
+The actual job begins only after gathering the survey responses.
 Once the survey is completed, you must review it in great detail.
 You might first want to look for common areas of company strengths and weaknesses.
-It is extremely important to categorize the data and organize it accordingly.
-You can categorize them into Behavior pattern, Psychographics, and Demographics.
+It is vital to categorize the data and organize it accordingly.
+You can classify them into behavior patterns, psychographics, and demographics.
 Additionally, it is advisable to summarize the entire survey and make a report out of it.

-Many organizations choose to share the results with the respondents while others try to keep the results only to the management.
+Many organizations choose to share the results with the respondents, while others keep the results only to the management.
 Sharing the data with employees builds transparency.
 Everybody gets a clearer snapshot of the current status of the company.

-The entire success of the employee survey comes down to taking the required actions.
+The real success of the employee survey comes down to taking the required actions.
 After all, the whole purpose of surveys is the improvement and not just unearthing issues.
-There cannot be a bigger failure for a survey than doing nothing about the results.
-So, even before running the survey be prepared for implementing changes in the organization.
+There cannot be a more significant failure for a survey than doing nothing about the results.
+So, even before running the survey, be prepared for implementing changes in the organization.